6 Comments

 Expand full comment

-Apr 1Liked by Sincere American Writing
+Apr 1Liked by Michael Mohr

 Great points.
 I think we as a society should discuss the inevitable.
 It is said that 50% of Americans do not have a will.
 IMO that speaks volumes about how we collectively view death.
 I see being prepared and open about death is the gift you can give to your family.
 Since the actual death part is hardest on the living why burden them more.
 I guess I look at death in a more practical way rather than philosophical or maybe both?
 Not sure.